-A day-dreamer escapes his anonymous life by disappearing into a world of fantasies filled with heroism, romance and action.
-When his job along with that of his co-worker are threatened, he takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.
+When his job along with that of his co-worker are threatened, Walter takes action in the real world embarking on a global journey that turns into an adventure more extraordinary than anything he could have ever imagined.

 181 of 256 people found this review helpful.

 Was this review helpful to you?